 Cambodia Destination Guide

-Cambodia is located on the southern tip of the Indochina Peninsula in Southeast Asia, bordering Thailand, Laos and Vietnam.
-Famous not only for its breathtaking beauty but also for the indomitable spirit of its people, who have gone through several periods of tumultuous history and regime change, Cambodia is an unforgettable destination which makes it to the top of many travellers' favourites lists.
+Tropical Cambodia is a country located on the southern tip of the Indochina Peninsula, bordering Thailand, Laos and Vietnam.
+Famous not only for its breathtaking beauty but also for the indomitable spirit of its people, Cambodia is a country atop many travellers' favourites lists.